-Northern Michigan Renovation: When Anna Wege designed her new life in Traverse City, she wanted a home that was simple, open, stylish and comfortable.
-A condo in Grand Traverse Commons provided the canvas she needed.
+When Anna Wege designed her new life in Traverse City, she decided to go simple and stylish in a Grand Traverse Commons condo.

 Five years ago, after summering in Northport for 10 years, designer Anna Wege decided it was time to relocate from Chicago to Traverse City.
 Over the course of the next several years Anna rented two furnished apartments in the Village at Grand Traverse Commons, Traverse City’s former state hospital grounds that are studded with ornate and repurposed 19th-century Victorian Italianate buildings.
 Along the way, she introduced her two young children to the joys of living in a community where boutiques, bakeries, coffee shops and restaurants are all within short and easy walking distance.

 When Anna was finally ready to settle on a property, it was a two-story corner unit on the third and fourth floors in the Grand Traverse Commons’ Building 50.
 The ground floor of Anna’s new condominium had once housed the state hospital employee dining room and still sports the original white tile floors inlaid with geometric motifs (resembling turtles) in Arts & Crafts–period shades of terra cotta, green and blue.
 The walls are the original cream brick, and generous windows let in light from the north, south and west.
 But except for those architectural features, the unit was a blank canvas.

 Anna’s first goal was to preserve the unit’s historical integrity.
 After that, she wanted to make her home comfortable for herself and her two children, Konrad and Lillian, in a clean-lined, open ambience that echoes her Swedish heritage.
 What evolved is a style that Anna calls self-explanatory: meaning come in, take your shoes off and you’ll easily find everything you need to make yourself comfortable.